xahmol/OricScreenEditor/README.md

 ![Screen in main mode](https://github.com/xahmol/OricScreenEditor/blob/main/screenshots/OSE%20empty%20startscreen.png?raw=true)

-Only a blinking cursor with the presently selecOric [screencode](https://sta.c64.org/cbm64scr.html) and attributes is visible.
+Only a blinking cursor with the presently selected [screencode](https://sta.c64.org/cbm64scr.html) and attributes is visible.

 Press these keys in main mode for editing: